unikraft/loupe/README.md

 ### Example 1: Dynamic + Static System Call Usage Analysis of Nginx

 Loupe considers two types of workloads: benchmarks and test suites.
 Both measurements are independent.
-In this example, we'll measure the dynamic system call analysis for Nginx.
+In this example, we'll illustrate both for Nginx.

+#### Benchmark workload

 Let's take a look at benchmarks first.

-#### Benchmark workload

 **Step 0**: first you'll need to generate the `loupe-base` container image as follows (in loupe's root directory):